"Parents are often anxious about potty training, but it becomes fun and enjoyable when you use Potty Duck."

 JUST $19.95 AT http://www.POTTYDUCK.COM WITH FREE SHIPPING

-Potty Duck is available for purchase online at http://www.PottyDuck.com.
+Potty Duck is available for purchase on Amazon and at http://www.PottyDuck.com.
 The toy comes with training instructions from Dr. Mann, meets or exceeds all safety requirements for children’s toys, and is BPA-free and phthalate-free.
 Ten percent of its proceeds go to organizations that build toilets and improve sanitation for children around the world (Honduras and elsewhere).
 Packing is handled by Logan Industries, an Indiana company that employs people with disabilities.
 For more, go to http://www.PottyDuck.com.

 ABOUT POTTY DISCOVERY LLC